Zzzhenya/Supermarket_sales/README.md

 All products have the same gross margin percentage

+## Conclusions

-## 1. Does products of the same product line have the same unit price?
+### 1. Does products of the same product line have the same unit price?

 * Products of the same product line have different prices. >> One product line does not represent one product.